abdulrahim2002/open-pocket-docs/docs/Processes/authentication.md

 - refresh tokens should also have an expiration date
 - keep the refresh token in a secure unencrypted cookie.
 For example a simple cookie with (secure=true, httponly, samesite=lax)
+- what about the `/logout` endpoint
+- we should also ask for the `user_id/email` in `/refresh` endpoint. hence, requiring the client to tell which user are they claiming.
+  Without this, an attacker might try to brute for all possible tokens and end up with user data of some users.
+- rate limit the endpoint (very imp.)

 <!--
 final architecture decided upon